-- Iron – adequate levels of iron prior to conceiving is important to allow enough iron reserves for the increased requirements during pregnancy, and for healthy development of the infant’s brain and neurocognition.
+- Iron – adequate levels of iron before conceiving is essential to allow enough iron reserves for the increased requirements during pregnancy and the healthy development of the infant’s brain and neurocognition.

-If you or your partner are even mildly deficient in any of these essential fertility nutrients, this can significantly impact your ability to conceive successfully and maintain a healthy pregnancy and baby.
+If you or your partner are even mildly deficient in any of these essential fertility nutrients, this can significantly impact your ability to conceive successfully and maintain a healthy pregnancy and deliver a healthy baby.

-Eating to enhance fertility is certainly not a new concept, and is really quite simple.
-A diet rich in a wide range of (ideally organic) wholefoods including good quality protein, an array of fresh fruit and vegetables, essential fatty acids and complex carbohydrates has significant impact on your reproductive health.
-Likewise a diet high in processed foods, sugar, trans fats, alcohol and caffeine can have detrimental effects on your fertility.
+Eating to enhance fertility is certainly not a new concept, and is quite simple.
+A diet rich in a wide range of (ideally organic) whole foods including good quality protein, an array of fresh fruit and vegetables, essential fatty acids and complex carbohydrates has a significant impact on your reproductive health.
+Likewise, a diet high in processed foods, sugar, trans fats, alcohol and caffeine can have detrimental effects on your fertility.

 It is important to remember that you do have choices in how you go about planning for a baby.
-Taking the time to work on your preconception health as a couple should be a priority for the long-term benefits of not only a healthy, happy bub, but also two healthy, happy parents.
+Taking the time to work on your preconception care as a couple should be a priority for the long-term benefits of not only a healthy, happy bub but also two healthy, happy parents.
 Remember a healthy body is a fertile body.